<XMP><BODY></xmp>Tanks: Endangered, Extinct or Due to Evolve?

 It should be kept in mind, however, that the effects of a successfully penetrating attack may be highly variable.
 Resultant secondary effects may range from catastrophic to minor. (“Antitank” by Richard E. Simpkin, p.60-61) In Vietnam, an RPG penetration of an M113 was estimated to have only a 0.8 chance of causing a single casualty.
 Only one in seven hits managed to penetrate, so the chances of each hit causing a single casualty was less than 12%!

 Various design strategies may be utilized to reduce the secondary effects of a penetration.
-Simpkin (p.79 and “Tank Warfare” p.116) notes that the low flammability of DERV and AVTUR(JP3) fuel allows under‑armour fuel and water tanks to be used to reduce the secondary effects of some penetrative attacks.
+Simpkin (Antitank p.79 and “Tank Warfare” p.116) notes that the low flammability of DERV and AVTUR(JP3) fuel and water allows them to reduce the secondary effects of some penetrative attacks.
+Certain vehicles place fuel in lightly armoured, self-sealing fuel cells outside the primary armoured envelope.
 The hydrogen in fuels and water also provides shielding against neutron radiation.

 Internal components and structures should be constructed to reduce the danger from fragments and secondary missiles.